Are we seriously going to be sleeping in that!?

 Research has shown that humour builds psychological resilience by buttressing the mind against self pity.

-I read that in one of the Sunday papers.
+I read the above in one of the Sunday papers.
 Don’t ask me what the “research” was, or who did it.
 I have no idea, but it sounds reasonable don’t you think?
 Anyway, this week has been a test of my sense of humour, which could explain the lack of blog posts.
 That said most of my trials and tribulations are, in the grand scheme of things, minor and do not warrant a mention here.
 One thing I can report however is that my recovery from the tear in my calf muscle is going well.
 I’m back on the turbo trainer, doing really short walks, going to the gym, swimming and shopping for a parrot gun (like an elephant gun, only more colourful).

 You’ll be pleased to note that this post is not about injuries.
 In this post I am going to tell you a bit more about the planning process for our Norway ski trip in 2022.